jaard/xcroco/README.md

 # xcroco
 Set of python tools to analyse output from the CROCO/ROMS ocean model using [xarray](https://github.com/pydata/xarray).
 Heavily inspired by the original ROMSTOOLS Matlab code (Penven et al., 2007, https://doi.org/10.1016/j.envsoft.2007.07.004), with function names being largely compatible.
-Some inspiration regarfing horizontal interpolation was taken from the [xroms](https://github.com/bjornaa/xroms) package.
+Some inspiration regarding horizontal interpolation was taken from the [xroms](https://github.com/bjornaa/xroms) package.

-Documentation is currently missing, please rely on the docstrings of individual methods for hints on usage.
+Basic documentation is in preparation, please be patient and rely on the docstrings of individual methods in the meantime.

 ## How to install
 Clone this repository with `git clone git@github.com:jaard/xcroco.git` and